CHEM ENG 2019 - Introduction to Minerals Processing

 North Terrace Campus - Semester 2 - 2015

 General Course Information

-Course Code CHEM ENG 2019 Course Introduction to Minerals Processing Coordinating Unit School of Chemical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description The application of process principles to minerals processing operations including ore preparation, pre-blending, size reduction, separation and concentration, sorting, flotation, hydrometallurgy, pyrometallurgy and electrometallurgy.
+Course Code CHEM ENG 2019 Course Introduction to Minerals Processing Coordinating Unit School of Chemical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Course Description The application of process principles to minerals processing operations including flotation, size reduction, gravity separation, hydrometallurgy, pyrometallurgy and electrometallurgy.